Chart Color Schemes

 Infrastructure

-South Brighton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+South Brighton has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified zero projects likely to impact this area.
 Notable projects include Southern Suburbs Residential Policy Code Amendment, Adelaide Public Transport Capacity and Access, Adelaide's Inner And Outer Ring Route Capacity Improvements, and North South Corridor.
-The following list details those most likely to be relevant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.